appsome-solutions/personashare-be/README.md

 MONGO_DB_URI= //please provide your mongodb connection here BASE_URL=http://localhost:3000
 PORT=3000 //default
-APPLICATION_URL=http://localhost:3001 //default - url to the frontend application
+APPLICATION_PORT=3001 //default - port on which frontend application is served
 ```

 These field should be declared because of env fields validation that comes with server bootstrapping.